RMB2023/Publix-BOGO/README.md

 # Publix-BOGO
-Python program to scrape Publix BOGO deals for multuple stores and email them.
+Python program to scrape Publix Buy One Get One Free (BOGO) deals for multuple stores and email them.

 Dependencies: